flipperdevices/flipperzero-firmware/ReadMe.md

 - Updated Random Deed Function To Include New Options from OFW
 - Updated Assets: Dolphin Animations: [Rogue Master Custom Firmware (By Sasquach)] & [Narut0 (By Sasquach)]
 - OFW: Dolphin score points update **(WARNING!!!
 Dolphin Level will be reset after installing of this release!!!!)**
-- Updated view for desktop to exclude icons on the left and show minimal battery [By Talking-Sasquach](https://github.com/skizzophrenic/Talking-Sasquach/tree/main/Battery%20Only%20Top%20Status%20Bar)
+- Updated view for desktop to exclude icons on the left and show minimal battery [By skizzophrenic/Talking-Sasquach](https://github.com/skizzophrenic/Talking-Sasquach/tree/main/Battery%20Only%20Top%20Status%20Bar)
 - Added: [Black Jack (By teeebor)](https://github.com/teeebor/flipper_games) (Thank you Haseo for PR)
 - Added: [Music Beeper (By OFW)](With Changes By qqMajiKpp/Haseo)
 - Chip 8 Removed, Tama Fix and Tanks Fixed [By Haseo](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/362)
-- Fixed Sub Remote Shortcut
+- Fixed Sub Remote Desktop Shortcut
 - Added: [Tuning Fork (By Unknown)][PR by skizzophrenic](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/360)

 <details>